-Maike Hartlehnert received her M.Sc. in Molecular Medicine from the Friedrich-Alexander-University Erlangen-Nuremberg in 2015.
+Maike Hartlehnert studied Molecular Medicine at the Friedrich-Alexander-University Erlangen-Nuremberg and received her M.Sc. in 2015.
 She joined the MzH lab in 2016.
 Her project focuses on T Follicular Helper (TFH) Cells and the formation and function of ectopic lymphoid follicles (eLF) in EAE/MS.